May 7th & 10th, 2014

-It’s that time of year again to brush up on your glacier travel skills before heading to Mt.
-Rainier, South America, Denali or other mountains around the world where crevasses pose a danger!
+It’s that time of year again: time to brush up on your glacier travel skills before heading to Mt.
+Rainier, Denali, South America, or other mountains around the world where crevasses pose a danger!
 This is an outstanding course for anybody climbing on glaciers, and certainly for anyone participating in the upcoming 2015 Year of the Mountaineer World Summit Series Climbs.
 The Colorado Mountain Club is sending teams to six of the ‘Seven Summits,’ including Everest, Denali, and Elbrus.
 Advanced Crevasse Rescue Seminar can help get you ready!

-The Advanced Crevasse Rescue Seminar (ACRS) includes a lecture, field day, and detailed workbook.
+The Advanced Crevasse Rescue Seminar includes a lecture and a field day:

 Wednesday, May 7th at 6:30PM at the American Mountaineering Center in Golden (710 10th Street)

 Saturday, May 10th – field day (TBD – probably Loveland Pass)

 Jeff Brown and Jason Kolaczkowski are Co-Directors for this year’s Advanced Crevasse Rescue Seminar.

 Jeff Brown can answer any additional questions at: 303-400-5133 – or – email@example.com